-For thirty years under the British Mandate, Palestinians knew who the real enemy was; British imperialism and Zionist imperialism were quite linked in the minds of the people.
+For thirty years under the British Mandate [1920-1948], Palestinians knew who the real enemy was.
+British imperialism and Zionist imperialism were quite linked in the mind of the people.
 Six bloody revolutions took place between 1919 and 1939.
 They were basically directed against the British occupiers.

-Whatever complicity the British had in the Palestinians' fate - and it was great - the Palestinians were driven out by "Jewish" terrorists, their uprooting through massacres such as that of Deir Yassin.
-Leaders of their tormentors and oppressors called for the creation of an "exclusively Jewish home" and considered them -the exiles - as fifth columnists who deserve to be excluded from this home, "their home."
-In their misery, humiliation and despair the Palestinians learned to hate the Jews and everything "Jewish," everything connected with their enemy.
+Whatever complicity the British had in the Palestinians' fate-and it was great - the Palestinians were driven out by "Jewish" terrorists.
+Their uprooting was carried out through massacres such as that of Deir Yassin.
+Leaders of their tormentors and oppressors called for the creation of an "exclusively Jewish home" and considered them - the exiles - as fifth columnists who deserved to be excluded from this home, "their home."
+In their misery, humiliation and despair the Palestinians learnt to hate the Jews and everything "Jewish," everything connected with their enemy.